spiceai/docs/spiceaidocs/docs/features/semantic-model/index.md

 pagination_next: null
 ---

 Semantic data models in Spice are defined using the `datasets[*].columns` configuration.

-Structured and meaningful data representations can be added to datasets, beneficial for both AI large language models (LLMs) and traditional data analysis.
+These models provide structured and meaningful data representations, which are beneficial for both AI large language models (LLMs) and traditional data analysis.

 ## Use-Cases

 ### Large Language Models (LLMs)

-The semantic model will automatically be used by [Spice Models](/reference/spicepod/models.md) as context to produce more accurate and context-aware AI responses.
+The semantic model is automatically used by [Spice Models](/reference/spicepod/models.md) as context to produce more accurate and context-aware AI responses.

 ## Defining a Semantic Model

 Semantic data models are defined within the `spicepod.yaml` file, specifically under the `datasets` section.
-Each dataset supports `description`, `metadata` and a `columns` field where individual columns are described with metadata and features for utility and clarity.
+Each dataset supports `description`, `metadata`, and a `columns` field where individual columns are described with metadata and features for utility and clarity.

 ### Example Configuration